shamim0754/AlgorithmDatastructure/readme.md

 7. Knapsack Problem
 8. Job Scheduling Problem :
 9. Job Sequencing Problem :
   Given an array of jobs where every job has a deadline and associated profit if the job is finished before the deadline.
-It is also given that every job takes single unit of time, so the minimum possible deadline for any job is 1.
-How to maximize total profit if only one job can be scheduled at a time.
+It is also given that every job takes single unit of time, so the minimum possible deadline for any job is 1. <br />
+  How to maximize total profit if only one job can be scheduled at a time ?

   In greedy approach,
   1) Sort all jobs in decreasing order of profit.